mui/mui-x/docs/data/introduction/licensing/licensing.md

 ### 2. `Expired package version`

-This error indicates that you have installed a version of the software released after the end of your license term.
+This error indicates that you have installed a version of MUI X Pro / Premium released after the end of your license term.
 By default, commercial licenses provide access to new versions released during the first year after the purchase.

 To solve the issue, you can [renew your license](https://mui.com/r/x-get-license/) or install an older version of the npm package that is compatible with your license key.